adarshgowdaa/news-bash/README.md

 ## Introduction

 News Bash is a simple news website build using `react-js` a javascript library.
 It fetches the news from `News-API` and serves it on the website.
 The News can be categorized into various topics based upon the user needs.
+This website is live and hosted using `firebase`

 ## Website User interface